Withholding tax filing requirements

 Employers paying wages or other payments subject to income tax withholding must file a return and pay the New York State, New York City, and Yonkers taxes required to be withheld.

 For withholding tax returns due on or after April 30, 2015, you must electronically file and pay your withholding tax returns.
 Filers of paper returns may be subject to penalties and delays in processing.

 All employers required to withhold tax from wages must file Form NYS-45, Quarterly Combined Withholding, Wage Reporting, and Unemployment Insurance Return, each calendar quarter.

 - If you withhold less than $700 during a calendar quarter, remit taxes withheld with your quarterly return, Form NYS-45.
-See NYS-1 below if you withhold more than $700 during the calendar quarter for additional filing requirements.
+See NYS-1 below if you withhold $700 or more during the calendar quarter for additional filing requirements.

 - Generally, employers must file quarterly, even if they did not pay wages during the quarter and have zero withholding.
 See Instructions for Form NYS-45 for exceptions.

 If you withhold $700 or more during a calendar quarter you must remit the tax with Form NYS-1, Return of Tax Withheld, within 3 or 5 business days after the payroll that caused the accumulated tax withheld to equal or exceed $700.

 - If you have more than one payroll within a week (Sunday through Saturday), you are not required to file Form NYS-1 until after the last payroll in the week.